-For girls who live or go to school in snowy states, winter provides some unique fashion challenges.
-One of the biggest dilemmas we face has got to be finding fashionable footwear that keeps us toasty, dry, and slip-free.
+For girls who reside in snowy states, winter provides some unique fashion challenges.
+One of the biggest dilemmas we face has got to be finding fashionable winter boots that keep us toasty, dry, and slip-free.

 Leather and suede styles require some extra TLC for winter conditions and aren't as durable or practical as other styles.
 Rain boots and wellingtons are adorable and help to keep you from falling, but generally aren't particularly warm, even with a thick sock.
 And, while the fashion-vs-function debate on Ugg boots rages on, even Ugg lovers have to admit that few things are worse than dealing with soggy sheepskin lining on an especially snowy or slushy day.

 So what's a College Fashion girl to do?!
 Keep reading, of course!
 We've outlined our picks for winter boots that are warm, waterproof, and stylish.

 Best for Snow: Sorel 'Joan of Arctic' Boots